Geospatial Professional Network

-The Geospatial Professional Network (GPN) (formerly known as Urban and Regional Information Systems Association (URISA)) is a non-profit association of professionals using geographic information systems (GIS) and other information technologies to solve challenges at all levels of government.
+The Geospatial Professional Network (GPN) is a non-profit association of professionals using geographic information systems (GIS) and other information technologies to solve using geospatial technology.
+GPN was formerly known as Urban and Regional Information Systems Association (URISA) from 1966 to 2024.
 GPN promotes the effective and ethical use of spatial information and technology for the understanding and management of urban and regional systems.